All the ‘Bridgerton’ houses and where to find them in real life

 The Duke of Hastings serving breakfast at Clyvedon Castle.
 Image credit: LIAM DANIEL/NETFLIX © 2020

-Arguably one of the most memorable homes on the show (though admittedly, the competition is quite fierce), the fictional country house of the Duke and Duchess of Hastings is actually a real-life castle known as Castle Howard — a 16th-century palace in North Yorkshire that beams with history.
+Arguably one of the most memorable homes on the show (though admittedly, the competition is quite fierce), the Duke’s fictional country house is actually a real-life castle known as Castle Howard — a 16th-century palace in North Yorkshire that beams with history.

 In fact, the private residence has been the home to the Carlisle branch of the Howard family for more than 300 years, and it often lends its exteriors to filming crews.